Definition of squid

 None.
 How about some random words?

-Definitions include: the police.
+Definitions include: to not follow the script.

-Definitions include: a good person.
+Definitions include: a journalist.

-Definitions include: vomit.
+Definitions include: to applaud.

 I use it

 No longer use it

 Heard it but never used it

 (To vote, click the pepper.
 Vote how vulgar